SavchenkoValeriy/emacs-powerthesaurus/README.md

 ## Changelog

+### Version 0.3.0
+* Migrate from parsing HTML of the page to the use of the API.

 ### Version 0.2.2
 * Remove redundant headers in request messages to server that potentially cause failure to parse received candidates (Github issue #16).